koachgg/SHL_Intern/README.md

 5. **Dropout regularization**: Prevent overfitting with strategic dropout in the regression head

 ## Results
+> 📌 **Important:** The observed difference between the local validation score and the public leaderboard score may be due to the leaderboard being evaluated on **only 30% of the test data**.
+> The **final results will be based on the remaining 70%**, so final rankings may fluctuate.

 | Approach | Local Validation Score | Public Leaderboard Score |
 |----------|------------------------|--------------------------|